reproteq/TelegramKrakenBot/README.md

 > #### Functions

-  - Trading ( ❗ No autotrade , not strategies, only virtual assistant ❗ )
+  - Trading  # ( ❗ No autotrade , No strategies, Only virtual assistant for easy and fast trade❗ )
   - Buy
   - Sell
   - Orders